If a child is kept in custody for the alleged commission of an offence, any assistance given at that time falls under the criminal duty scheme.

 All firms of solicitors on the duty scheme must be registered on:

 Firms of solicitors participating in the duty scheme are expected to give priority to this work where necessary.
-If you are continually unavailable then we may consider removing you from the duty scheme.
+If you are continually unavailable then we may consider removing you from the duty Register.

-The duty scheme only covers the child or children involved in the hearing.
-So even if your client is under sixteen, you can never act as a duty solicitor for:
+The duty scheme only covers the subject child or children involved in the hearing.
+So even if your client is under eighteen, you can never act as a duty solicitor for:

 If you agree to act as a duty solicitor to a child at one of the four different hearings, you must ensure that the subject child:

 If some or all of the above circumstances are not met, then you can no longer act as the duty solicitor for that subject child.